RahulGit2004/PrabhakarFeedbackManagementSystem/README.md

         //behavior
             void save(Batch obj)                     ----> It will add the obj in the batch list. void addStudentToBatch(Student obj,bId)  ----> It will add the student in respective batch's students list.
+            Batch fetchBatch(String bId)             ----> It will search the matching batch and return it.